-Instructions: You will locate and analyze a current article in a mainstream, North American newspaper or magazine article (no less than 3 months old) that relates to a theory or topic we discuss in class (that is, directly relates to an issue within an organization, or by a manager or employee of an organization).
-Please save a copy of the article, and turn it into me via email by the due date posted below.
-The first group to submit an article to me will have the rights to that article and no two groups can use the same one.
+Instructions: You will locate and analyze a current article in a mainstream, North American newspaper or magazine article that relates to a theory or topic we discuss in class (that is, directly relates to an issue within an organization, or by a manager or employee of an organization).
+Please save a copy of the article, and turn it into me via Quercus by the due date posted below.
+You will also be asked to briefly outline the issue(s) you plan to focus on, and the theories or course concepts you plan to apply.
+This proposal is for feedback purposes to allow you to improve for the final submission.
+Note that the first group to submit an article to me will have the rights to that article and no two groups can use the same one.

 - Format: The paper should be approximately 7 pages (and no longer than 1750 words), read like an essay with formal essay/paragraph structure, and contain the following content areas (ideally with clear headers): - 1.
 Summarize the article in your own words.
-(1-2 paragraphs) For example: - What is the issue the organization, manager or employee is facing? - Why did the issue come about?
+(1-2 paragraphs) For example: - What is the issue the organization, manager, or employee is facing? - Why did the issue come about?
 What is the brief history of the issue? - Why is this good/bad for the employee and/or organization? - 2.
 What are the OB theories/topics that relate to this issue?
 (1-2 pages) - Briefly summarize the one to two theories that you will use to help explain the issue.
 While there may be many related theories, it is best to limit yourself to the most relevant ones to be able to clearly explain and provide enough detail for your grade.
 Include definitions. - 3.
-Apply the OB theories/topics to the issue (2 pages) - Clearly explain how the theories/topics apply to the issue.
+Apply the OB theories/topics to the issue (2 pages)

+- Clearly explain how the theories/topics apply to the issue.
 Use examples from the article to make it clear that you understand how the theory/topic applies to this situation.
 Analyze the situation based on what you know from class. - 4.
 Recommendations and conclusions (1 page) - Based on what you know about OB, what can you recommend to the employee or organization to improve their situation?
 Or, in the case of a positive example, what can you suggest for other organizations based on what you learned from this situation and your knowledge about OB? - 5.
 Please include a copy of the article in the appendix and appropriately cite and quote any content from the article and the textbook or other sources.
 You are not required to use other sources for this assignment, but you can cite the textbook and class slides if you wish.